-- (i) There are four alternatives for the answer to every question.
-For each question tion for which a wrong answer has been given by the candidate, one third (0.33) of the marks assigned to that question will be deducted as penalty. - (ii) If a candidate gives more than one answer, it will be treated as a wrong answer even if one of the given answers happens to be correct and there will be same penalty as above for that question.

-(iii) If a question is left blank i.e. no answer is given by the candidate, there will - be no penalty for that question.

-4. Unfair means strictly prohibited

-No candidates shall copy from the papers of any other candidate nor permit his/ her papers to be copied nor give nor attempt to give nor obtain nor attempt to obtain irregular assistance of any description.
+Commission will not be responsible for any loss in this regard.
+Penalty for wrong Answers question for which a wrong answer has been given by the candidate, one third (0.33) of the marks assigned to that question will be deducted as If a candidate gives more than one answer, it will be treated as a wrong answer even if one of the given answers happens to be correct and there will be same penalty as above for that question.
+If a question is left blank i.e. no answer is given by the candidate, there will be no penalty for that question.
+Unfair means strictly prohibited No candidate shall copy from the papers of any other candidate nor permit his papers to be copied nor give nor attempt to give nor obtain nor attempt to obtain irregular assistance of any description.